sadrasabouri/pyrandwalk/paper/paper.md

 Pyrandwalk is an educational tool for simulating random walks, calculating the probability of given state sequences, etc. Random walk is a representation of the discrete-time, discrete-value Markov chain model used in stochastic processes.

-This paper format is inherited from Pyrgg.[@Haghighi2017]
+The first idea of this paper is inherited from Pyrgg.[@Haghighi2017]

 # Statement of need